Parson Brownlow: Slavery and secession

 Brownlow's views on slavery changed over time.
 While his pre-Civil War writings reveal a strong pro-slavery slant, his name appears on an 1834 abolitionist petition.
 In the early 1840s, Brownlow supported the American Colonization Society, which sought to recolonize freed slaves in Liberia.
 In subsequent years, however, he shifted to a staunchly pro-slavery stance.
 Indeed he owned slaves himself.
 Brownlow's friend and colleague, Oliver Perry Temple, stated that social pressure in the 1830s pushed most abolitionist Southerners to adopt pro-slavery views.
 Historian Robert McKenzie, however, suggests that Brownlow's pro-slavery shift might have been rooted in the rivalry between Northern and Southern Methodists over the issue in the 1840s.

 By the 1850s, Brownlow was radically pro-slavery, arguing that the institution was "ordained by God."
-He gave a Scriptural defense of slavery in a speech delivered in Knoxville in 1857, and in the following year, he issued a challenge to Northern abolitionists to debate the issue.
+He gave a Scriptural defense of slavery in a speech delivered in Knoxville in 1857, and in 1858 he issued a challenge to Northern abolitionists to debate the issue.
 The challenge was initially accepted by Frederick Douglass, but Brownlow refused to debate him because of his race.
-The challenge was then taken up by Abram Pryne of McGrawville, New York, a clergyman with the Congregational Church, and editor of an abolitionist newspaper.
-At the debate, which took place in Philadelphia in September 1858, Brownlow stated in his opening argument:
+The challenge was then taken up by Abram Pryne of McGrawville, New York, a clergyman with the Congregational Church and editor of an abolitionist newspaper.
+At the debate, which took place in Philadelphia in September 1858, Brownlow states in his opening argument:

 Not only will I throughout this discussion openly and boldly take the ground that Slavery as it exists in America ought to be perpetuated, but that slavery is an established and inevitable condition to human society.
 I will maintain the ground that God always intended the relation of master and slave to exist; that Christ and the early teachers of Christianity, found slavery differing in no material respect from American slavery, incorporated into every department of society ... that slavery having existed ever since the first organization of society, it will exist to the end of time.

-During the course of the Civil War, Brownlow would return to an anti-slavery stance, calling for emancipation.
+During the course of the Civil War, Brownlow returned to an anti-slavery stance, calling for emancipation.